 When using the Haruka Express from Kansai International Airport: Exit via the JR Chuo Main Exit and take the escalator on your right to the Lobby on the 2nd floor of the hotel.

-Transfer from your hotel to Nara by train (45min) with a local guide.
+Transfer from your hotel to Nara by train (45 minutes) with a local guide.
 For 74 years during the 8th century Nara was Japan’s capital and many of the temples and shrines built at that time still remain.
 Visit Todaiji temple, the world’s largest wooden building and home to Japan’s largest Buddha.
-Next stop is Nara’s most celebrated shrine, Kasuga Taisha, established in 768 AD and famous for its hundreds of bronze and stone lanterns donated by worshipers.
-Shin-Yakushiji Temple was founded during the Nara Period (710-794) by an empress for the sake of the ailing emperor.
-It’s devoted to Yakushi Buddha, the patron of medicine in Japanese Buddhism.
-Inside the main hall there are life size statues of 12 guardian deities surrounding a two meter tall statue of a seated Yakushi Buddha, which are the temples main objects of worship.
-Wander through Nara Park, called Deer Park by locals due to the large population of more than 1,000 tame deer that live there.
+Next stop is Nara’s most celebrated shrine, Kasuga Taisha, established in 768 AD and famous for its hundreds of bronze and stone lanterns which have been donated by worshipers.
+Take a wander through Nara Park, called Deer park by locals due to the large population of more than 1,000 tame deer living there.
 On the way back from Nara, visit Fushimi Inari Shrine, which was used in the movie “Memoirs of a Geisha”.
 It is home to over 10,000 red tori gates, which form a path up the mountain behind the temple.
 After visiting the shrine, quench your thirst at a sake brewery.
 During a tour of the brewery you will learn about the traditional brewing process, and then sample the different types of their sake.

 Park Hotel Tokyo is ideally situated in Shiodome, a flourishing center of business and culture.
 This luxury business hotel in Tokyo provides a superior level of service to satisfy the needs of all international clientele.
 A member of the design hotels TM group, Park Hotel Tokyo offers an extraordinary level of service and coordinated interior designs.
 Each room at Park Hotel Tokyo is decorated with Monique Le Houelleur's natural artwork and features color coordinated curtains and bedcovers.
 With its Atrium, Restaurants and Travel concept, ART, the hotel is also unique in not only offering traditional Japanese hospitality throughout the year, but also stimulating the aesthetic senses of its guests.